-A specified limit on the number of shares that can be recycled does not affect the scoring for the Liberal Share Recycling factors.
-The presence of this feature will result in no points for the factors.
+In cases where a plan allows awards to be settled in either cash or stock, ISS will assume all awards are stocksettled for the purposes of assessing liberal share recycling.
+Note that a specified limit on the number of shares that can be recycled does not affect the scoring for the liberal share recycling factors - the presence of this feature will result in no points for the factors.